How much does dog boarding cost?Get a free quote now

 Pick-up and drop-off for pets also cost extra most of the time.
 They cost £15 to £30, depending on your location.

 If your pet is sick, medication daily might be administered for an additional fee (especially when it is given after regular operating hours).
 Expect to pay £5 to £10.

 Now that you know how much dog boarding costs, you can make sure your pet stays in a great place for a reasonable price Post a task on our platform and get a personalised quote to ease your worries.

 Find dog boarding experts, fastPost a task

 The first thing you have to check when looking for a facility is their qualifications.
 If you opt to get an in-house dog sitter, check your candidate’s credentials.
 You can also search for reviews about the facility.

+There is a vaccination protocol from the Association of Dog Boarders in the UK, and you must adhere to it.
 Before boarding, make sure that your dogs are vaccinated for parvovirus, infectious hepatitis, leptospirosis, parainfluenza, and distemper at least 14 days before the scheduled boarding.
 Flea and worm treatments are strongly advised.

 Dog boarding is sending your pet to someone else’s property or facility to look after your pet and their needs.
 On the other hand, dog sitting is when you hire someone to watch over your dogs, usually in the comfort of your home.

 Related price guides